hubotio/evolution/_drafts/javascript.md

 - [ ] Remove mention of CoffeeScript in [github/hubot.github.com](https://github.com/github/hubot.github.com) (currently private)
 - [ ] Add note for Debian & Ubuntu based Linux users to docs:
       [install latest Node.js](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
+- [ ] Where can the README/docs for the current Hubot v2 remain accessible?
+See https://github.com/hubotio/evolution/pull/4#discussion_r119500396
+- [ ] Add documentation for developers of adapters and scripts.
+If they want to use modern es2015 classes, they must require hubot >= 3 in peerDependencies and `require('hubot/es2015')`.
+If they want to remain compatible with `hubot@2` then they can’t use es2015 classes.
+We should document that somewhere and explain it very clearly.

 ## Backward compatibility